dobin/ffw/docs/tutorial-sample-project.md

 ## Compile the target

 Copy the binary of the server you want to fuzz to bin.
-It is already prepared in the `vulnserver/` directory, can be compiled with `make`:
+It is already prepared in the `src/` directory, can be compiled with `make`:
 ```
+ffw/vulnserver/ $ cd src
-$ make
+ffw/vulnserver/src $ make
 gcc -O0 -fsanitize=address -fno-stack-protector -fno-omit-frame-pointer vulnserver.c -o vulnserver_asan
 gcc -O0 -fno-stack-protector -fno-omit-frame-pointer vulnserver.c -o vulnserver_plain
 ```

 And copy it to the `bin/` directory:
 ```
-$ cp ./vulnserver_asan ./bin
+ffw/vulnserver/src $ cp ./vulnserver_plain_asan ./bin
 ```

 ## Configure fuzzer

 Edit `fuzzing.py` until STOP line.
 Specify the path to the binary, and how to give the port number as parameter:
 ```
-    "name": "vulnserver",
+    "name": "vulnserver 1",
-    "target_bin" : PROJDIR + "bin/vulnserver_asan",
+    "target_bin" : PROJDIR + "bin/vulnserver_plain_asan",
     "target_args": "%(port)i",
     "ipproto": "tcp",
 ```